Languages given by Finite Automata over the Unary Alphabet: Introduction

-Fernau and Krebs \cite{FK17} proved that under the assumption of the Exponential Time Hypothesis the conditional lower bound $2^{\Omega'(n^{1/3})}$ for the universality problem of whether all words are in the language accepted by the automaton.
-Note that a lower bound for the universality problem implies the same lower bound for the comparison problem, as the comparison problem can be used to test whether the automaton accepts all words by comparing it to a one-state NFA which accepts all words.
-Tan provides in an undergraduate thesis (UROPS) \cite{Ta22} an alternative proof for this result; Tan's proof uses a coding of $3$-occur 3SAT. $3$-occur $3$SAT (SAT) is a variation of $3$SAT (SAT) in which each variable occurs at most three times.
-Fernau and Krebs \cite{FK17} compared their lower bound with an upper bound stemming from converting the NFA into a DFA and then comparing the DFAs; this well-known method provides a time bound of $2^{O((n \log n)^{1/2})}$; a significantly better method was up to now unknown.
-The present work provides a faster algorithm which compares (with respect to inclusion) two unary $n$-state NFAs in time $2^{O(n \log n)^{1/3}}$; this result matches the lower bound infinitely often up to a factor $O((\log n)^{1/3})$ in the exponent.
+Universality problem for an automaton is to check if the language recognised by it is equal to $\Sigma^*$.
+Comparison problem is to check, given two automaton $N_1$ and $N_2$, if the language recognised by $N_1$ is contained in the language recognised by $N_2$.
+Assume that the NFAs given are of at most $n$-states.
+Fernau and Krebs \cite{FK17} proved, under the assumption of ETH, the conditional lower bound of $2^{\Omega'(n^{1/3})}$ for the universality problem for an NFA.
+Note that a lower bound for the universality problem implies the same lower bound for the comparison problem: as taking $N_1$ to be the automaton accepting all inputs solves the universality problem for $N_2$. $3$-occur $3$SAT (SAT) is a variation of $3$SAT (SAT) in which each variable occurs at most three times.
+Tan \cite{Ta22} provides an alternative proof for Fernau and Krebs result mentioned above using a coding of $3$-occur $3$SAT.
+Best previously known upper bound for comparison problem was by first converting NFAs into DFAs (Chrobak \cite{Ch86} does this in time $2^{O((n \log n)^{1/2})}$) and then doing the comparison.
+The present work provides a faster algorithm which compares (with respect to inclusion) two unary $n$-state NFAs in time $2^{O(n \log n)^{1/3}}$.
+This result is nearly optimal: within a factor $O((\log n)^{1/3})$ in the exponent, given the above stated lower bound of $c^{n^{1/3}}$ by \cite{FK17}, for infinitely many inputs, under the assumption of ETH.

 Recall that for an unambiguous nondeterministic finite automata (UFA), every word outside the language has zero accepting runs and every word inside the language has exactly one accepting run -- see below for more explanations for these technical terms.
-Prior research had established that the intersection of two $n$-state UFAs can be represented by an $O(n^2)$-state UFA and that, over the binary alphabet, the complexity of the Kleene star of an $n$-state UFA can be recognised (synonymously accepted) by an $O(n^2)$-state UFA \cite{Co15,HK11,JO18,Pi00,PS02}.
-But the size-increase of the other regular operations (complement, union, concatenation) remained open; it was however known that disjoint union has linear complexity.
+Prior research had established that the intersection of two $n$-state UFAs can be represented by an $O(n^2)$-state UFA and that, over the binary alphabet, the Kleene star of an $n$-state UFA can be represented by an $O(n^2)$-state UFA \cite{Ce13,Co15,HK11,JO18,Pi00,PS02,YZS94}.
+These bounds for intersection and Kleene star were optimal within a constant factor.
+But the size-increase for the other regular operations (complement, union, concatenation) remained open.
+It was however known that disjoint union has linear complexity.